 Design Thinking or Design Doing?

-I don’t use the term Design Thinking but my elective does draw extensively on a long history of studies of how professional designers go about designing in several fields, and my own professional experience.
+I don’t use the term Design Thinking but my elective does draw extensively on a long history of studies of how professional designers go about designing in several fields, the opportunities and limitations of applying these approaches within organisational settings, and my own professional experience.
 It has a strong focus on design for services and social innovation.

 The reasons I don’t use the term Design Thinking include

-– it often involves descriptions of what designers do and make, rather than how they think; and
+- it often involves simplistic descriptions of what designers do and make, rather than the social and cultural processes through which this is made possible; and

-– claiming designers’ work as entirely different and special is not supported by academic studies and is confused by the idea that all professional work is a kind of design.
+- claiming designers’ work as entirely different and special is not supported by academic studies and is confused by the claim that all professional work is a kind of design; and

-Other educators and researchers teaching design on MBAs who prefer to use other terms include colleagues such as Youngjin Yoo (Temple University) who talks about “design enquiries” or Fred Collopy and colleagues at Case Western Reserve University who refer to a “design attitude”.
-The details of our various bits of terminology probably does not matter greatly to students.
-What we all share, however, is a deep interest in what goes on in professional designing and exploring how that can be a resource for managers and entrepreneurs.
+Some educators and researchers teaching design on MBA programmes use other terms such as “design inquiries” (Youngjin Yoo) or “design attitude” (Fred Collopy and colleagues at Case Western Reserve University).
+Design researcher Guy Julier writes about a “design culture” which shapes how and what designers do when they are doing designing.
+The details of various bits of terminology probably does not matter greatly to students.
+What we all share, however, is a deep interest in what goes on in professional designing, how this is translated and changed in different organisational settings, and exploring how that can be a resource for managers and entrepreneurs.